 The tier II portions of retired employee and spouse annuities are normally increased by 32.5 percent of the increase in the Consumer Price Index.

 Tier II cost-of-living increases are generally payable at the same time as tier I cost-of-living increases.
-Vested dual benefit payments and supplemental annuities are not increased by these cost-of-living adjustments.
+Supplemental annuities are not increased by these cost-of-living adjustments.

 WORKING AFTER RETIREMENT